griffinht/griffinht.com/src/blog/hosting-read-only-git-repository-with-cgit/index.md

 footer=
 # link for clicking on the logo
 logo-link=https://example.com
+root-title=My cgit instance
-root-title=My awesome cgit instance! root-desc=This is my awesome cgit instance, which contains all my Git repositories
+root-desc=This is awesome cgit instance, which contains all my Git repositories
 # used as the about page for the entire instance, viewed by clicking about in the top left corner
 # /usr/share/webapps/cgit/README.md
 root-readme=README.md